run-ai/docs/docs/developer/cluster-api/submit-yaml.md

 1. Possible metrics can be `cpu-utilization`, `latency`, `throughput`, `concurrency`, `gpu-utilization`, `custom`.
 Different metrics may require additional [installations](../../admin/runai-setup/cluster-setup/cluster-prerequisites.md#inference) at the cluster level.
 2. Inference requires a port to receive requests.

+## See Also
-To understand how to connect to the inference workload, see [Inference Quickstart](../../Researcher/Walkthroughs/quickstart-inference.md).
+* To understand how to connect to the inference workload, see [Inference Quickstart](../../Researcher/Walkthroughs/quickstart-inference.md).
+* To learn more about Inference and Run:ai see [Inference overview](../../admin/workloads/inference-overview.md).